Embedded BI sales opportunities look set to heat up

 “Our Signals AI capability is a significant services opportunity for our partners, as is our new and unique Guided Natural Language Query, which empowers our business users with a simpler way to ask questions of their data," Read says.

-For more information about the Yellowfin Partner Program, click here.
+For more information about the Yellowfin Partner Program click here or email partners@yellowfin.bi.